mozilla/addons-frontend/docs/caching.md

 Behind the scenes the cache key is generated with a mix of hardcoded CDN configuration and HTTP headers returned in the `Vary` header(s) in the response.
 It might include more headers depending on the page, for instance pages doing `Accept-Language` detection add that header to the key automatically by adding it to the `Vary` header in the response).

-The origin will send a `Cache-Control: s-maxage=<value>` header (causing the CDN to cache the response) on all responses unless the request came in with a `frontend_auth_token` or the response being generated is a 40x or 50x.
+The origin will send a `Cache-Control: s-maxage=<value>` header (causing the CDN to cache the response) on all responses unless the request came in with a `sessionId` or the response being generated is a 40x or 50x.
 On top of that, a `Cache-Control: max-age=0` is sent by default so browsers themselves never cache the responses, to deal with authentication and back/forward cache interaction.

 ## Additional considerations